flyingtommy/A-accompany-code-for-the-rocking-paper/Example1.md

 DisZ = zeros(1,length(time));

-% Break the total time steps into number of segNum pieces so the
+% Break the total time steps into number of segNum pieces, and deal with them one at a time so the
 % post-processing does not consume all the ram.

 segNum = 500;